 Metta, a type of meditation also known as loving-kindness meditation, begins with developing kind thoughts and feelings toward yourself.

-Through practice, people learn to extend this kindness and forgiveness externally, first to friends, then acquaintances and ultimately enemies.
+Through practice, people learn to extend this kindness and forgiveness externally, first to friends, then acquaintances, and ultimately enemies.
 Twenty-two studies of this form of meditation have demonstrated its ability to increase peoples’ compassion toward themselves and others.

 Metta, or loving-kindness meditation, is a practice of developing positive feelings, first toward yourself and then toward others.
-Metta increases positivity, empathy and compassionate behavior toward others.
+Metta increases positivity, empathy, and compassionate behavior toward others.

 4. Helps better sleep

-Sleeping helps recharge our mind and our body.
+Sleeping helps recharge our minds and our body.
 It helps us stay sane and happy and healthy.
-Meditation just before going to sleep has a positive impact which is profound and visible.
+Meditation just before going to sleep has a positive impact that is profound and visible.
 Some recent studies have proved that meditating at night helps people with insomnia and sleep disorders.
 A short practice right before we hit the bed helps to calm our nerves and get us into a relaxed state before we sleep.

 According to a study by the University of Massachusetts Medical School, the sleep quality of people who practice bedtime meditation is better than non-meditators (Lazar, Carmody, Vangel, Congleton, 2011).